 Dau Go Cave is one of the most popular tourist attractions that can’t miss in your Halong Bay journey.
-Dau Go Cave is known as the largest and biggest cave in the cave system in Halong Bay, with a typical beauty of splendid and ancient feature and a variety of stalagmites created in unique shapes.
+Dau Go Cave is known as the largest and biggest cave in the cave system in Halong Bay, with a typical beauty of splendid and ancient features and a variety of stalagmites created in unique shapes.

 If you are going on Halong Bay cruise and you love nature discovery, Dau Go Cave will an appealing choice for you.

 View of Halong Bay you can see through Dau Go cave